 Disclaimer: Technology Choices

 The examples in this book use C++, GCC, x86-64, CUDA, and Spark, although the underlying principles we aim to convey are not specific to them.

-To clear my conscience, I’m not happy with any of these choices: these technologies just happen to be the most widespread and stable at the moment, and thus more helpful for the reader.
+To clear my conscience, I’m not happy with any of these choices: these technologies just happen to be the most widespread and stable at the moment and thus more helpful to the reader.
 I would have respectively picked C / Rust, LLVM, arm, OpenCL, and Dask; maybe there will be a 2nd edition in which some of the tech stack is changed.